 Complete MOP, SOP, and EOP libraries delivered in weeks.AI-generated.
-Human-reviewed at every stage.
+Reviewed and owned by your team.

 Every piece of equipment in a critical facility needs documentation.
 Method procedures for planned maintenance.
 Standard procedures for routine operations.
 Emergency procedures for unplanned events.
-Multiplied across thousands of assets at varying intervals, the document count for a single 100-megawatt site climbs into the tens of thousands.
-At gigawatt campus scale, into the hundreds of thousands.
+Multiplied across every asset at varying intervals, a single 30 MW site needs around 1,500 unique procedures and 25,000 total documents, and it all lands on your team at handover.

 The traditional path is engineering hours billed at the back end of the project.
 Operating engineers, mechanical engineers, and electrical engineers each contribute, often recycling procedures from previous projects and adapting them to the new equipment.
 Format and depth vary by author.
 Pricing is opaque, quoted as add-on engineering hours without a published rate.